Nature’s Recipe Information

 Nature’s Recipe Recalls

-While the brand has been recall-free since this instance, the potential risk of Salmonella is concerning and is something that should always be taken seriously.
+While the brand has been recall-free since this recall, the history of Salmonella is concerning and we hope they take steps to improve their safety and quality measures during production.

-We encourage all pet owners to be vigilant of any future recalls of Nature’s Recipe or any other cat food brand.
+We encourage all pet owners to be vigilant of any future recalls of Nature’s Recipe or any other dog food brand.

 Nature’s Recipe Featured Articles